xlladdins/xll/docs/Excel4MacrosQ-S.md

 Macintosh use different types of code resources, REGISTER has a slightly different syntax form when used in each operating environment.

-**Important**   This function is provided for advanced users only.
+**Important**&nbsp;&nbsp; This function is provided for advanced users only.
 If you use the CALL function incorrectly, you could cause errors that will require you to restart your computer.

 **Syntax 1**